‘Zoning out’ or ‘spacing out’ are common ways of talking about a formal psychological phenomenon: dissociation.

 Everyday examples of dissociation can range from forgetfulness, to daydreaming, to your mind going completely blank, to having an out of body experience.

 Studies have shown that “every area of the brain has a decrease in activation during dissociation.”
 When you’re zoning out, your brain might feel like it goes “offline.”
 In more extreme cases, it becomes harder to move or speak, and your emotions can become numbed.

-You can feel disconnected from your surroundings, get a sense that the world around you doesn’t feel real, or even feel like you’re observing yourself from the outside looking in.
+When dissociating, you can feel disconnected from your surroundings, get a sense that the world around you doesn’t feel real, or even feel like you’re observing yourself from the outside looking in.

 One article describes dissociation like a computer that reaches overload for input and then has to shut down for a bit to reboot itself.
 While the ‘computer’, your brain, is rebooting, you can feel like you’re in a fog.

+One person described a more intense dissociative experience in a swimming pool, where they could no longer feel the water around them.
 They saw that people were talking around them, but they couldn’t understand what anyone was saying; they were focused on how they didn’t feel wet.

 Then, they went on to explain how it felt: “Physically, I feel floaty.
 My skin tingles and I feel outside myself—like someone observing myself observing what I’m in front of.
 I don’t feel solid, but as if I’m above or next to what is happening.
 I’ve been told that my face goes blank and I don’t blink very often, and I sometimes get a distant look in my eye.”

 Dissociation can happen to anyone, regardless of age, race, ethnicity, or socioeconomic background.
 Dissociation feels and looks different to each person, but is generally pretty common.